TULiberalArts/Environmental-Studies/pages/next-stops.md

 - Urban Gardening
 - Research

-Recently, our students and alumni have landed coveted internship and full-time positions with the following employers
+Environmental Studies majors from the Department of Geography and Urban Studies land coveted internship and full-time positions with major organizations that include

 – Environmental Protection Agency
 – Mayor’s Office of Sustainability